fatimaelshukri/Methane-Concentration/README.md

 The Root Mean Square Error (RMSE) for each month is calculated against the real images of 2024.

 ## 7. extra codes :
-   7.1  to generate graphs to visualize trends monthly and yearly
+   7.1  to generate graphs to visualize trends monthly 7.2  to generate graphs to visualize trends yearly

-   7.2 to generate missing dates from the GEE, the missing dates where the erath engine could not capture images for that day. (unavailability of datset for that day from the date range specified)
+   7.3 to generate missing dates from the GEE, the missing dates where the erath engine could not capture images for that day. (unavailability of datset for that day from the date range specified)

 1.  **Data Collection**.
 ```console